 - A. Notwithstanding the maximum building height permitted in the Mixed-Use Main Street designation in Section 20.3.2.6, a maximum building height of twenty storeys is permitted.
 In addition, notwithstanding the minimum non-residential gross floor area requirements of Section 20.3.2.2, on lands designated Mixed-Use Main Street, a midrise apartment building may be constructed on these lands with the ground floor comprised of non-residential uses, which may include the lobby and residential amenity areas.
-A minimum non-residential gross floor area of 300 square metres is required. - B. Notwithstanding the maximum building height permitted in the Medium Density Residential designation in Section 20.3.2.6, a maximum building height of twenty storeys is permitted subject to the submission and approval of a noise impact assessment. - C. Notwithstanding the minimum required building height and density in the High Density Residential designation in Section 20.3.2.6, a minimum height of eight storeys and a minimum density of 110 Units Per Hectare (UPH) shall be required. - i.
+A minimum non-residential gross floor area of 300 square metres is required.
+All of the above require the submission and approval of a noise impact assessment to the satisfaction of the Region of Waterloo and City of Cambridge. - B. Notwithstanding the maximum building height permitted in the Medium Density Residential designation in Section 20.3.2.6, a maximum building height of twenty storeys is permitted subject to the submission and approval of a noise impact assessment to the satisfaction of the Region of Waterloo and City of Cambridge. - C. Notwithstanding the minimum required building height and density in the High Density Residential designation in Section 20.3.2.6, a minimum height of eight storeys and a minimum density of 110 Units Per Hectare (UPH) shall be required.

+i.
 The minimum required height may be reduced without amendment to this plan where a noise impact assessment indicates that an eight storey building is not feasible.